 Since no filament or glass is covering, LEDs are far less prone to breakage & immune to vibrations.
 Traditional lighting use glass or quartz exterior, which makes them vulnerable.

-LEDs don’t require any glass; they mount on circuit boards & connects through soldered leads.
+LEDs don’t require any glass; they mount on circuit boards & connect through soldered leads.
 Therefore, without any direct impact, LEDs are incredibly durable.

 Ease of Control/Dimmability

-You’ll find this dimmable feature of LEDs during growing plants is quite handy since you don’t need the full bright light all the time.
-LEDs also come with a multicolored effect, which allows you to play around the spectrum & enjoy the lightings.
+You’ll find this dimmable feature of LEDs during growing plants quite handy since you don’t need the full bright light all the time.
+LEDs also come with a multicolored effect, which allows you to play around the spectrum & enjoy the lighting.